 Water Works: Hand-washing or bath time?
 Say to your child, “This is the HOT water (point to the faucet); this is the COLD water.
 Together they make warm water!
 This is the soap.
 Soap and water make BUBBLES that clean our hands.
 Now, let’s rinse off the bubbles.
 Can you help me dry my hands with this towel?”
 Through sharing the science of how things work, you’re helping your child learn a routine to stay healthy!

-Create a beat with two claps.
+Beat & Repeat: Create a beat with two claps, and repeat.
 Can your child copy it?
-Repeat until she gets it.
-Have your child create her own beat with two claps.
+Have your child create beats with two claps.
 Anytime someone misses, try again.
 Then make it three beats.
 How many beats can you get to?
 Four?
 Five?
 Six?
 This fun activity can be done anytime, anywhere!
 As your child copies your patterns and creates their own, they’re developing self-control and learning from their mistakes!

 Vroom, an initiative of the Bezos Family Foundation, translates the latest brain science research into everyday language and makes it actionable for parents.
 It takes the science out of the lab and puts it directly into the hands of those most poised to act: parents.
 Vroom shows parents that the moments they already share with their children—like bath time and meal time—can be brain building moments.